astro/bitford/README.md

+# Bitford

+A BitTorrent client as a Chrome Packaged App.

+Contrary to other implementations, this one talks the native BitTorrent protocol 100% in JavaScript.

+## Try it

+* Go to `chrome://extensions/`
+* ☑ Developer mode
+* Load unpacked extension...
+* Choose this directory
+* Launch

 ## Roadmap

-* Storage: replace File Storage with something that supports sparseness
 * Chunks: keep list of requested peers to cancel all only upon reception
 * Transition to seeder
-* Priorities & shaping
+* Priorities & unchoke buckets
-* Re-coordinate hashing
-* TEST: Accepting connections
 * Server ports bind retrying
 * Tracker stats
-* Truncating/Hashing on existing files?
 * Session restore + clean-up unused files

 ## Unsolved

-* Intercept .torrent files
+* Intercept .torrent files that users download

 ## Torrent Features